japila-books/spark-sql-internals/docs/spark-sql-BaseSessionStateBuilder.md

-title: BaseSessionStateBuilder

-# BaseSessionStateBuilder -- Generic Builder of SessionState
+# BaseSessionStateBuilder &mdash; Generic Builder of SessionState

 `BaseSessionStateBuilder` is the <<contract, abstraction>> of <<implementations, builders>> that can <<newBuilder, produce a new BaseSessionStateBuilder>> to <<createClone, create a SessionState>>.